pyrypiironen/wolt_2024/README.md

 ```
 #### Note!

-I made decision to allow the extra key-value pairs in Request Payloads as well as changed order.
+I decided to allow the extra key-value pairs in Request Payloads as well as a changed order.
-This would give opportunity eg. to add parameter to use the calculator or to add some metadata to JSON in the future and
+This would give the opportunity eg. to add parameters to use the calculator or to add some metadata to JSON in the future and
-wouldn't cause any missbehavior when using the application.
-It also would be justifiable to treated these cases as errors.
+wouldn't cause any misbehavior when using the application.
+It also would be justifiable to treat these cases as errors.

 ### The Application